spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/company-account-feature-integration.md

 {% info_block infoBox "Info" %}

-The following imported entities are used as data for *Business on Behalf Company Users* (b2b extension for the Company User module in Spryker OS.)
+The following imported entities are used as data for *Business on Behalf Company Users*—b2b extension for the Company User module in Spryker OS.

 {% endinfo_block %}

-Prepare your data according to your requirements using our demo data:
+Prepare your data according to your requirements using the demo data:

 **vendor/spryker/spryker/Bundles/BusinessOnBehalfDataImport/data/import/company_user.csv**